|

 of Law Mediation Clinic, combining our community trainees with

 second and third year law students.
+We use our seasoned

 Our next training is:

-at UT College of Law.
+The training will take place at UT College of Law.
+We require an

 |